 -

-How can we integrate novel approaches and engineer technologies to better understand fundamental biogeochemical processes and their impacts on human-wetland interactions?
+How can we integrate novel approaches to better understand fundamental biogeochemical processes and their impacts on human-wetland interactions?

 -

-What are the sources of nutrients that may influence harmful algal blooms in Florida’s freshwater and coastal systems?
+What are the sources of nutrients that influence harmful algal blooms and seagrass health in Florida’s freshwater and coastal systems?

 -

-How can we better identify, predict, and mitigate coastal hazards through the development of novel sensing platforms that inform our understanding of microorganisms and biogeochemistry?
+How can we better identify, predict, and mitigate coastal hazards through novel sensing platforms that inform our understanding of microorganisms and biogeochemistry?